 All local elections are held by postal vote.
-Voting papers will be posted to all voters who are enrolled by the week before voting starts.
+Voting papers are posted to all voters who are enrolled about a month before voting starts.
 You must be enrolled to vote in local elections.

 Who can vote in the local elections?